HamzaFarhat/AdvancedNeuralNetwork-Digits/README.md

 # Goal
-- Test a Machine Learning Model for accurate epochs
+- Testing a Machine Learning Model for accurate epochs.
+The algorithm used was to solve the 8 queen chess board problem

 # AdvancedNeuralNetwork-Digits
 - Recongizing digits through multiple epochs and increasing accuracy rates